crownstone/website/challenges/00-index.md

 We have many interesting challenges for developers!
 From the Crownstone firmware to the clouds, there are many distinct fields and puzzles to solve.

-We’re a small team of flexible developers, working on many aspects of the Crownstone and its accompanying services.
+We're a small team of flexible developers, working on many aspects of the Crownstone and its accompanying services.
+To just see a subset of our busy hive check this video:

+{% youtube XI9GMjByfVk %}

 # Embedded software engineer